ksherman/kds-site-gatsby/src/posts/2009-10-29-and-what-we-also-find-is-this.md

 categories:
   - illuminations
 ---

 Hello again!
 As promised, some more football!
-This is Larkin High School (that&#8217;s my old high school :-)) against South Elgin High.
+This is Larkin High School (that's my old high school :-)) against South Elgin High.
 I really like shooting football, and pretty much any sports!

 ![FB1][1]